 *Nursing credentials of international students will be assessed individually

-Admission to the nursing doctoral degree program may be awarded on an unconditional or provisional basis.
+Admission to the nursing doctoral degree programs (DNP and PhD) may be awarded on an unconditional or provisional basis.
 The criteria for unconditional admission are as follows:

 Applicants who do not meet the unconditional criteria, but who have a minimum GPA of 3.0 on prior graduate level course work may be considered for provisional admission on an individual basis.
 Factors that will be considered in the admission decision are